uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/salaries-and-benefits.md

 | London fringe                 | £48,901 | £118,356 |
 | The rest of England and Wales | £47,735 | £117,197 |

+#### Other leadership team positions

-Headteachers are members of what is called a leadership group, alongside other leadership teachers.
-Salaries are higher for leadership teachers (excluding headteachers), the average salary in 2019 being £54,911.
+Headteachers work with other leadership teachers.
+The average salary for leadership teachers (excluding headteachers) in 2019 was £54,911.

 ## Unqualified teachers